IsWladi/Learning-IT/web_astro/src/content/docs/en/containers/docker/index.md

 ---
-title: Learning About Docker
+title: 🐳 Learning About Docker
 description: Introduction to containers and how to use Docker.
 ---

-# 🐳 Learning About Docker

 This section is focused on understanding what Docker is, why it's useful, and how to start using it in real-world scenarios.